-I assume that in the non-profit firm, the manager (who is meant to be an amalgam of the board and the CEO) decides on the nature of production and maximizes preferences over both the amount of output and its attributes.
-The level of donations, workers' salaries and the sale price are all functions of the attributes of the output.
-Furthermore, workers are assumed to directly influence, or lobby, or punish the manager if he or she deviates from their preferences.
+I assume that in the nonprofit organization, the manager decides on the nature of production and maximizes preferences over both the amount of output and its attributes.
+The level of donations, workers' salaries, and the sale price are all functions of the output attributes.
+Furthermore, workers are assumed to directly influence, lobby, or punish the manager if he or she deviates from their preferences.
 In some cases (think of the student riots in the 1960s), customers are also able to cause pain to management as well.

-The most central result of this model is that worker preferences tend to be more important in non-profit than in for-profit firms.
-In a profit-maximizing firm, worker preferences only matter to the extent that workers are willing to accept lower salaries.
+The most central result of this model is that worker preferences tend to be more important in nonprofits than in for-profit firms.
+In a profitmaximizing firm, worker preferences only matter to the extent that workers are willing to accept lower salaries.
 Even if workers are able to lobby managers, shareholders should be able to create incentives to undo the influence of elite workers.
 Of course, in reality, for-profit firms are often subverted by workers, especially top management.
-But the weak incentives in non-profit firms means that workers will have more influence within non-profits.
-Indeed, as Glaeser and Shleifer (2001) argue, the ability of workers to protect themselves from ex post appropriation in non-profits may be a major reason for the success of non-profit firms.3
+But the weak incentives in nonprofit organizations means that workers will have more influence within nonprofits.
+Indeed, as Glaeser and Shleifer (2001) argue, the ability of workers to protect themselves from ex post appropriation in nonprofits may be a major reason for the success of nonprofit organizations.2

-Within and across non-profit firms, there will be a wide degree of variation in the extent to which workers are able to influence outcomes.
-Across workers, the ability to impact decision-making depends on the amount of direct contact with the manager, the extent to which the CEO comes from a specific class of workers (e.g. Professors, Doctors) and the extent to which individual workers are able to punish or reward the CEO, especially through the press.
-As such, the model predicts that elite workers who interact with the
+Within and across nonprofit organizations, there will be a wide degree of variation in the extent to which workers are able to influence outcomes.
+Across workers, the ability to impact decision making depends on the amount of direct contact with the manager, the extent to which the CEO comes from a specific class of workers (e.g., professors, doctors), and the extent to which individual workers are able to punish or reward the CEO, especially through the press.
+As such, the model predicts that elite workers who interact with the CEO will have influence.
+Lower-level workers will not.